neostandard/neostandard/README.md

 ### Missing bits

 * Some plugins are not yet supporting ESLint 9 or flat configs and has thus not yet been added.
-These are: `eslint-plugin-import` and `eslint-plugin-promise`
+These are:
+  - `eslint-plugin-import`
 * JSX parsing is not supported out of the box

 ## Config helper